kostmo/circleci-failure-tracker/docs/application-logic/pull-request-comments/README.md

 * provide a single-click mechansism to rerun any suspected "flaky" jobs
     * indicate whether these reruns are "not yet triggered", "in progress", or "complete"
 * classify all CI job failures as either "newly introduced" in the PR or "not the user's fault"
+* indicate special cases of actions to perform when certain jobs fail, e.g. "XLA" jobs

 Application logic